If you are reading this, maybe you have chosen to come to my city and are trying to decide what to do in Barcelona.

 There are a variety of tickets and tours available so check their website carefully to see what suits you.

 For a nice soccer-filled splurge, you can book a private tour discovering all the locations in the old city related to Barcelona (and there are a lot!) while ending with a visit to where all the dreams are made: Camp Nou Stadium.

-The guide is Dani Sánchez, fan and expert in everything Barça.
+The guide is Dani Sánchez, a fan and expert in everything Barça.
 You can’t go wrong with him.

 MY LOCAL TIP: The museum closes depending on the timetable of the matches being played at the stadium.
-Check times so not to be disappointed.
+Check times so as not to be disappointed.

 Seeing one of the biggest soccer stadiums in the world and all the trophies of a football team is always a treat.

 But enjoying a live soccer match of the Spanish league can make the holiday of any football fan.

 I am sure that you won’t forget in your lifetime the experience of Messi scoring an amazing goal.

 I strongly recommend booking the tickets in advance as they do sell out for the most popular games (who doesn’t want to see a Barça-Real Madrid or a European league match?).